 Based on satisfactory or unsatisfactory completion of the promotion standards, students will be promoted to the next semester, delayed promotion to the next semester of the curriculum plan, or dismissed from the major.
 If multiple nursing courses are offered within a semester, the student may take the other courses within that semester, and then repeat the failed course.
 The student may also be subject to academic dismissal from the College.
 Students dismissed from a major and are not dismissed from the College may continue taking liberal arts courses at Mercy College.
-They may also qualify to apply for readmission to their major of study or admission to a different major of study.
+They may also qualify to apply for readmission to their major of study.